Antoinette du Ligier de la Garde Deshoulières

 Antoinette Du Ligier de la Garde Deshoulières (/fr/; January 1, 1638 – February 17, 1694) was a French poet.

 Early life and education

 Antoinette Du Ligier de la Garde was born in Paris, January 1, 1638.
 (Note: Chisholm (1911) states her birth year as 1634.)
 She was the daughter of Melchior du Ligier, sieur de la Garde, maitre d'hôtel to the queens Marie de Medici and Anne of Austria.

-She received a careful and very complete education, acquiring a knowledge of Latin, Spanish and Italian, and studying prosody under the direction of the poet Jean Hesnault.
+She received a complete education; acquiring a knowledge of Latin, Spanish, and Italian, and studying prosody under the direction of the poet Jean Hesnault.